O = require 'omicron'

 this is protostate or @isProtostateOf protostate

-else no
+else noquery

-string with the state or states it represents, evaluated
+Matches a selector string with the state or states it represents, evaluated

-, then its substates, and then its superstates,
+first in the context of this, then its substates, and then its superstates,

 until all locations in the state tree have been searched for a match of

-containing the set of matched
+Returns the matched State, or an Array containing the set of matched

 states.
-If a state to be tested against
+If a state to be tested against is provided, a Boolean is returned,

-is the matched state or is included in the
+indicating whether against is the matched state or is included in the

 matching set.

-If no matching state is found relative to the context of this
+If no matching state is found relative to the context of this state, then the

-the substates, superstates, and protostates of this
+query is recursed via the substates, superstates, and protostates of this,

 unless otherwise directed, such that a uniquely named state can be located by